 Examples of those who may be referred are children and youth who are experiencing depression, mania, anxiety, obsessions and compulsions, effects of post traumatic stress and psychosis.

-The Neurodevelopment Team provides specialized services for children and youth up to and including age 18, are having significant challenges in their daily functioning due to complex mental health and behavioural challenges secondary to neurodevelopmental impairments.
+The Neurodevelopment Team provides specialized services for children and youth up to and including age 18 who are having significant challenges in their daily functioning due to complex mental health and behavioural challenges secondary to neurodevelopmental impairments.

 Examples of those who may be referred are children and youth experiencing mental health challenges along with autism spectrum, fetal alcohol and other related genetically based impairments.